kylie-grace/DC-DSW-EventFeed-QR/README.md

 2. **Manual Execution:**
    - You can manually run the `importJSONfromURL` function from the Apps Script editor to test the script.

+## Credits
+ This script was developed with the assistance of GitHub Copilot.

 ## Script
 ```javascript